 Another commonly believed fact is that caffeine can cause hypertension.
 Let’s break down what this exactly means.

-When you have hypertension, it means that your blood pressure is constantly elevated for a long period of time, compared to your “normal” reading.
+When you have hypertension, it means that your blood pressure is constantly elevated for a long period, compared to your “normal” reading.
 Every person has different blood pressure, and what’s high for someone else might be normal for you.
 However, when your blood pressure is even higher on average during the majority of the day, you may get diagnosed with hypertension, often also called high blood pressure [22].

 So, why is it believed that caffeine causes hypertension?
 Studies have shown that a cup of coffee with 140 mg of caffeine does raise blood pressure, but only for roughly 2 to 3 hours after consuming it [23].
 It’s unsure why it goes up, it’s only been observed that it does go up.
 Because it only goes up for roughly 2 to 3 hours, you can argue that it raises your blood pressure, but it doesn’t necessarily mean that you have high blood pressure [24].
 On top of that, it’s also concluded that the blood pressure elevations that happen after consuming caffeine are bigger in people who do not regularly consume caffeine [25].
 From these studies can be concluded that caffeine does not give you hypertension, only temporarily elevated blood pressure.